Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Update `-Dversion` (from the above command) with the 1.0.X+1 pattern, and push the file.

 ### Next Steps
-You're now ready to install Vagrant, which will help get our virtual environment setup.
+Now you're ready to install Vagrant, which will help you setup your virtual environment.

 ## Running the CentOS Virtual Machine on Windows